 While holding the clean gauze pad with Vetrycin and triple antibiotic ointment on the wound, grab one strip of vet wrap.
 Hold the end of the vet wrap strip around the shank on the lower leg.
 Bring the vet wrap down and between two toes and back over the top of the foot.
 Continue wrapping in a figure 8 style through the toes and around the foot ending back up on the shank.
 I often use two or three strips of vet wrap on each foot.

 When the wrapping is completed, grab the strip of electrical tape and again, starting on the shank do a wrap that will hold the vet wrap bandage in place, ending up on top or on the shank.
 The electrical tape will hold the bandage job in place and resist moisture that might allow the bandage to unwrap and fall off.

 Observe the Chicken for a Few Minutes

 Slowly allow the chicken to return upright and set her on the ground.
 She will inspect the bandage job but should be able to walk normally and scratch at the ground.
 The bandage will keep most of the dirt from reaching the bumblefoot wound site.

 The bandage should be changed every day and a cleaning done on the bumblefoot wound.
-Fresh bandages applied and after a week you should notice a difference in the appearance of the bumble.
+Reapply a fresh bandage.
+After a week you should notice a difference in the appearance of the bumble.
 It should start to look less inflamed, less swollen and sore and look like it is healing.
-Usually, the cases I have treated are well on their way to being completely gone within a month’s time.
+Usually, in the cases I have treated, the wound is well on the way to being completely gone within a month’s time.
 Good routine care is the key, along with observing that the problem is starting to go away and not get worse.
-If you start to see more signs of infection, feel heat in the foot and leg and notice the chicken not acting well, you should seek veterinary assistance.
+If you start to see signs of infection returning, feel heat in the foot and leg and notice the chicken not acting well, you should seek veterinary assistance.